Pain, Suffering, and Cruelty From Before Roe v. Wade Is Making a Comeback

 Her difficulties began early.
 The youngest of 15 children born on a farm in Connecticut, Gerri was from the beginning a product of her times, when men were allowed to do whatever they wanted with women.
 She met her husband at a bus stop at only 18, and married him just a few weeks later.

 Her husband was abusive, and regularly hit her.
-She would appear at work with bruises, but nothing was done about domestic violence.
+She would appear at work with bruises, but nothing was done about the domestic violence.
 Finally, she fled, returning to her parents’ farm.
 She met another man, named Dixon, but kept their life hidden, fearful of her husband’s vengeful temper.
 Given the laws in the country at the time, she wasn’t able to divorce him.

 A pregnancy ensued.
 There were no good options.
 Gerri and Dixon attempted to self-induce at the hotel room, using second-hand surgical instruments and instructions from a text-book.
 Gerri started hemorrhaging and he fled the motel.
 She died alone on the floor of that room, a victim of the lack of choices available to her.